These days, figuring out where to buy a ukulele can be just as tricky as figuring out which ukulele to buy.

 As I mentioned above, most music stores will offer the exact same price as you’ll find online.

-Big Box Music Stores
+Buying a Uke at Big Box Music Stores

 Big box stores are sort of a hybrid between online shops and local stores.